 You have cash in the bank.
-Yes, many banks will offer give you a line of credit that requires you to keep as much money in the bank as you borrow on the line.
+Yes, many banks will offer give you a line of credit that requires you keep as much money in the bank as you borrow on the line.
 If you’re scratching your head wondering why you’d ever do that, you’re smart.

 Traditional bankers find it enormously difficult to justify the perceived risk on their balance sheets—it’s just not the way they do business.
 And in banking-land, the crisis of 2008 is far from ancient history; banks are still scared of their shadows.
 Further, although SaaS businesses are mainstream in tech, in aggregate they comprise a tiny fraction of the overall economy, so banks have plenty of dry cleaners, dentists and widget-makers needing capital to keep them busy.

 Tech banks such as SVB and Square 1 have recently started to offer a Monthly Recurring Revenue Line of Credit (MRR Line).
 This allows you to get a line of credit equal to two to four months of MRR.
 However, unless you have a VC investor backing the company, you’ll need to have $5-10 million in revenue and be close to profitable to qualify.
 And in our experience, it typically takes six months to get the deal done.

-Revenue-based financing is specifically designed for tech businesses with sticky subscription-based revenues and healthy margins.
+Revenue-based financing is specifically designed for SaaS businesses with sticky subscription-based revenues and healthy margins.
 There are no personal guarantees or need for hard assets to secure the loan.
-Nor is there a need to give up equity and control.
+And business owners keep their equity and control.
 Revenue-based financing is long-term growth capital.
 Repayments are a fixed percentage of your monthly revenues, so they rise and fall with the ebb and flow of your business.
-Should you grow faster than you expect and your revenues are higher, you’ll pay off the loan sooner than the usual 5 year term.
-You can learn more here.
+Should you grow faster than you expect and your revenues are higher, you’ll pay off the loan sooner than the usual 5-year term.